-Penlecost Sunday: May 28
+Pentecost Sunday: May 23

 - Ask the Holy Spirit to help you participate in Sunday Mass with special joy and vigor.
 Read the Scriptural account of Pentecost (Acts 2). - Learn more about the Holy Spirit.
-Here are some resources: Simply Catholic articles, Ascension Press videos/articles, Wild Goose video series, articles helping parents explain the Holy Spirit to kids and celebrate Pentecost at home (from Catechesis of the Good Shepherd), fun 3 minute video for kids. - Pray a novena leading up to Pentecost.
+Here are some resources: articles, videos for adults, teens, and kids (start at 3 minute mark), Wild Goose video series, Ascension Press videos/articles. - Pray a novena leading up to Pentecost.
 (For most dioceses in the U.S., the celebration of the Ascension has shifted to the Sunday before Pentecost.
-Previously it was 9 days before Pentecost the first novena! a time of prayerful waiting for the coming of the Holy Spirit.)
-Another Pentecost novena. - As a family, design a symbol for each of the 7 gifts or the 12 fruits of the Holy Spirit, and write a practical way to live it.
+Previously it was 9 days before Pentecost the first novena! a time of prayerful waiting for the coming of the Holy Spirit.) - As a family, design a symbol for each of the seven gifts (here's a video about them) or the 12 fruits of the Holy Spirit, and write a practical way to live it.
 Place the images in key places in your house.
-Explore what charisms of the Holy Spirit you've been given to serve others.
-Here's a video explaining gifts, fruits, and charisms. - Print a copy of the Veni Sancte Spiritus, an ancient prayer to the Holy Spirit.
+Explore what charisms of the Holy Spirit you've been given to serve others. - Print a copy of the Veni Sancte Spiritus, an ancient prayer to the Holy Spirit.
 As a family, circle all the titles for the Holy Spirit.
 Underline all the actions we ask of the Spirit.
 Talk about how/when you need this help of the Holy Spirit as a family.
-Pray the prayer together. - Listen to this Pentecost playlist of songs. - Ask for and look for opportunities to share faith in Jesus with people in your life.
-How might you accompany and witness to others on their faith journey?
-Invite the Holy Spirit to work in and through you-and in the hearts of those you're walking alongside.
-Pentecost shows that we have no reason to be afraid.
-God's Spirit of gentleness and boldness, wisdom and love is with us!
+Pray the prayer together. - Make a personal or family chart.
+On one side keep an ongoing list of how Jesus' Good News brings you hope or makes a difference in your life.
+On the other side, note with whom/how God may be calling you to share faith this "Pentecost Season" with the courage of the Holy Spirit!